aklump/visual_sitemap/documentation/source/schema.md

     {
         "title": "",
+        "feature": "",
         "more": "",
         "type": "",
         "path": "",
         "sections": []
     }

+The `feature` key can be used to link an object to an external feature UUID, such as with Taskcamp.

 ## Top-Level

+The top-level node only, may not have these keys:

+* `type`
+* `path`

 The top-level node only, takes the following additional keys:

 * `baseUrl` Used to generate URL tokens.
 * `footer` Optional footer text.
 * `subtitle` Optional subtitle.
+* `description` Optional description.
 * `timezone` The timezone name to localize to.
+* `branding_color` A hex code of the main color; for quick branding without CSS.

+Here is a stub to start your file:

+    {
+        "timezone": "",
+        "baseUrl": "",
+        "title": "",
+        "branding_color": "",
+        "subtitle": "",
+        "description": "",
+        "footer": "",
+        "more": "",
+        "sections": []
+    }

 ## Nesting